The Slovenian National Cyber Security Strategy was adopted in February 2016. The strategy is based on three pillars: prevention, response, awareness.

 Obj.
 6 Development of defence cyber capabilities: developing appropriate cyber capabilities to protect defence ICT systems.

-OB 7 Ensuring safe operation and availability of ensuring conditions for the smooth operation of key ICT systems in the event of major natural and other disasters: ensuring conditions for the smooth operation of key ICT systems in the event of a major natural and other disasters.
+Obj.
+7 Ensuring safe operation and availability of ensuring conditions for the smooth operation of key ICT systems in the event of major natural and other disasters: ensuring conditions for the smooth operation of key ICT systems in the event of a major natural and other disasters.

 |Implementation and monitoring||

-The Strategy implementation will be monitored by the Governement of the Republic of Slovakia and by relevant ministries in accordance with the grounds of jurisdiction set out in the Constitution and legislation.
+The Strategy implementation will be monitored by the Government of the Republic of Slovakia and by relevant ministries in accordance with the grounds of jurisdiction set out in the Constitution and legislation.